ReiniervanLimpt/browser-technologies-1920/README.md

 * by using the "checked" values of radio inputs i can style other elements (in this case the shirt) which is an svg so even with images disabled the shirt still shows.

 ![usable laag](https://user-images.githubusercontent.com/36195440/78015204-61de8000-7349-11ea-81b3-e135556bc398.jpg)

+## issues with other browsers

+- [ ] Only chromium browsers support shape morphing through svgs, so for other browsers i need to make the changes visible without animations...

+## issues with features

+1 :white_check_mark: disabling images: there are currently no images in my application, only SVG's.
+2 :white_check_mark: disabling custom fonts: i wrote a simple font-stack which looks for other declared fonts and finally any sans-serif font supported by the browser.
+`font-family: 'Roboto Mono', monospace, Arial, Helvetica, sans-serif;` 3 :exclamation: disabling color / adding colorblindness: this is a big problem in my application, at this stage the user only gets te read the name of the color when its selected, and some of the names are cryptic like: "perltwinkle" or "cinnamon".
+4 :exclamation: mouse / trackpad not working: at this stage i could no longer tab through my radio buttons.
+5: :white_check_mark: disabling broadband internet: The page loads within 6 seconds, even with slow 3g throttling.
+6: :white_check_mark: Disabling javascript: only CSS up untill this point.
+7: :exclamation: :question: disabling coockies/local storage: my page does not use local storage, sadly i cannot write a feature detect to deal with this issue.